riadjoseph/royal-giraffe/src/pages/faq.md

           something or subscribe, etc.

-          So the more people do that, the better you will convert.
-And to reach there, we implement a strategy that starts by auditing what you already have.
+          So the more people convert, the better for your business and your website in the eyes of a search engine.

+          Reach out to us and [schedule a live complimentary audit](https://calendly.com/webf) (yes, no commitment whatsoever).
         question: What is SEO?
       - question: How long does it take to start getting results?
         answer: >